-That is why it is important to know that close to 20 percent of all toddlers under the age of four do in fact suffer from vision problems.
+That is why it is important to know that close to 20% of all toddlers under the age of four do in fact suffer from vision problems.
 This, however, is not a cause for concern: modern children’s glasses can help your child’s vision skills improve.

-Every human being has vision and motor skills in his or her DNA – information that eventually enables us to learn to see, walk and run.
+All humans have vision and motor skills in their DNA – information that eventually enables us to learn to see, walk and run.
 A newborn’s eyes are able to see as soon as it enters this world.
 However, the new baby’s vision is not nearly as evolved as that of an adult.
-It first has to develop its own visual acuity, i.e. the skill that will allow it to recognise certain details and identify an object.
+It first has to develop its own visual acuity, i.e., the skill that will allow it to recognize certain details and identify an object.
 It actually takes quite a long time before humans can enjoy eagle eye vision:

 The development of vision skills – newborn to toddler

 - During the first month of its life, the baby’s vision is blurred, but it can distinguish between dark and light.
-The vision horizon reaches about 30 centimetres in scale.
+The vision horizon extends to about 11 inches.

-- During the second month, it begins to recognise facial contours and patterns.
-The tiny human being is now also able to differentiate between colours.
+- During the second month, it begins to recognize facial contours and patterns.
+The tiny human being is now also able to differentiate between colors.

-- During the third and fourth month, the child will start to smile at its parents, and it can distinguish between colours and see clearly within a range of about 25 centimetres.
+- During the third and fourth month, the child will start to smile at its parents, and it can distinguish between colors and see clearly at a range of about 10 inches.

-- As of the fifth month, the baby is able to recognise its parents.
+- By the fifth month, the baby is able to recognize its parents.
 This is evident in the fact that whenever you try to secretly leave the room, the baby will protest loudly.

-- Starting in the sixth month, the child begins to grasp for objects and can see things off in the distance clearly.
+- Starting in the sixth month, the child begins to reach for objects and can see things off in the distance clearly.

 - By the seventh month, the baby cannot just grab objects; it can also turn and rotate them.

-- As of the eighth month, little tykes have the ability to differentiate between familiar and strange faces.
+- By the eighth month, little tykes have the ability to differentiate between familiar and strange faces.

-- As of the ninth month, thumbs and index fingers become active tools and even the smallest objects can be grasped with amazing precision.
+- By the ninth month, thumbs and index fingers become active tools and even the smallest objects can be grasped with amazing precision.

-- As of the eleventh month, the toddler, when asked “Where is your dad?” may respond by turning his or her head to look for him.
+- By the eleventh month, the toddler, when asked “Where is your dad?” may respond by turning his or her head to look for him.

-- Starting in the twelfth month, the child will hand specific objects to its parents, expecting them to do something specific.
-The baby’s eyes can now track down rapidly moving objects.
+- At around the one year mark, children will hand specific objects to their parents, expecting them to do something specific.
+The baby’s eyes can now track rapidly moving objects.

-- By the child’s fourth birthday, its vision acuity reaches the adult level.
+- By the child’s fourth birthday, its visual acuity has reached the adult level.

-- When the child is 6 or 7 years of age, the development of its visual capabilities is almost complete.
+- When the child is 6 or 7, the development of its visual capabilities is almost complete.

-- By the time a child is 8 or 9 years old, the development of the field of vision is such that the child can recognise complete scenarios and events.
-As a result, it can now be considered what Germans call “roadworthy” – i.e. it can move about safely as far as its vision is concerned.
+- By the time a child is 8 or 9, the development of the field of vision is such that the child can recognize complete scenarios and events.

 The brain needs time as well

 A child’s eyes have not reached full maturity yet.
-The eye uvulas, which are critical for our sharp vision the nerve cells that absorb light are located on the uvulas are actually developed in the uterus.
+The eye uvulas, which are critical for our sharp vision and the nerve cells that absorb light are located on the uvulas are actually developed in the uterus.
 However, they do not acquire their final shape until after the baby is born.
-Not only do the eyes need time to develop - the brain does, too.
-While a child’s eye absorbs ambient light, the processing of the stimulus received happens in the brain centre, where the actual image is developed.
+Not only do the eyes need time to develop, but so too does the brain.
+While a child’s eye absorbs ambient light, processing the stimulus received happens in the brain center, where the actual image is developed.